Unbiased likelihood estimation of Wright-Fisher diffusion processes: Estimation approach

 Because of the Markov property of the Wright-Fisher diffusion, each contribution $L^i(\vartheta)$ can be estimated independently.
 Let $x=x^{i-1}$ and $y=x^{i}$ for $i=1,\ldots, n$.
 In what follows, we write $L(\vartheta)$ to refer to any contribution $L^i(\vartheta)$.

-In this paper we exploit the exact simulation technique proposed in \cite{Jenkins2017} to sample paths of $X$ solution of (\ref{eq:WF}).
-In order for our estimating strategy to be applicable, we require the following assumptions. \begin{itemize} \item[1.]
+In this paper we exploit the exact simulation technique proposed in \cite{GaNoJenkins2017} to sample paths of $X$, the weakly unique solution of (\ref{GaNoeq:WF}).
+In order for our estimating strategy to be applicable, we require the following assumptions: \begin{itemize} \item[1.]
 The drift function $\gamma(x;\vartheta)$ is such that

-with $\alpha(x)=\frac12(\theta_a-(\theta_a+\theta_A)x)$ for given $\theta_a, \theta_A>0$ and $\eta(\cdot; \vartheta)$ is continuously differentiable in (0,1), for any $\vartheta\in\Theta$. \item [2.]
+with $\alpha(x)=\frac12(\theta_a-(\theta_a+\theta_A)x)$ for given $\theta_a, \theta_A>0$ and $\eta(\cdot; \vartheta)$ is continuously differentiable in [0,1], for any $\vartheta\in\Theta$. \item [2.]
 The function $\eta(x; \cdot)$ is continuous in $\Theta$, for any $x\in[0,1]$. \item[3.]
 The function $\phi:[0,1]\times\Theta\to \mathbb{R}$,

 is continuous in $[0,1]$ and thus bounded, with $\phi^-(\vartheta)\leq \phi(x;\vartheta) \leq \phi^+(\vartheta), \forall \vartheta\in \Theta$ and $x\in[0,1]$, with $\phi^-(\cdot)$ and $\phi^+(\cdot)$ continuous in $\Theta$. \item[4.]
 The function $A:[0,1]\times\Theta\to \mathbb{R}$,